tickcl/adobe-cloud-free/README.md

 > [!Warning]
 > The automatic creation and activation of Adobe accounts may violate their terms of use, use Adobe-Cloud-Free at your own risk, the author/co-authors of this repository take no responsibility.
 Use for research purposes only.

+# Tips
+1. Do not set the speed version to less than 5 seconds, even if you have fast Internet and a strong device.
+2. Once you complete the captcha, press Enter in the console.
+3. After creating an account, install Adobe Creative Cloud and log into the created account, and select the Adobe product, there will be a “Try” button next to it, click on it and the installation of the program will begin.
+4. If you have problems, feel free to post them in Discussions or Issues, or email me.
+> some@gostar.app

 ## Usage Instructions

 ### Prerequisites